HypothesisWorks/hypothesis/guides/internals.rst

                 i += 1

-The more natural way to write this in Python would of course be:
+The more natural way to write this in Python would be:

 .. code-block:: python